-Your map suddenly stopped working and you get the following error?
+So, your map suddenly stopped working and you got the following error?

 Oops!
 Something went wrong.